RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

 ![Another AWS Account](./role-creation.png)

+5. Click the checkbox beside "Require External ID" and enter some value.

-5. Ignore attached policies and click on ”Next: tags” (Roadie does not need to read your AWS resources, only access to your Kubernetes cluster).
+6. Ignore attached policies and click on ”Next: tags” (Roadie does not need to read your AWS resources, only access to your Kubernetes cluster).

 Optional: Add a tag, Key: `3rdPartyIntegration` Value: `Roadie`